MyArtverse-Project/shared/README.md

-# Shared files
+#

-Shared files for MyFursona, containing its design system and other utilities shared via Git submodules.
+These are shared files for MyArtverse; mainly shared via Git submodules.